bartmeuris/apt-packageserver/README.md

 Where `precise` is the distribution, or if you want to add to all distributions configured, specify `all`.

 When importing a package, it is automatically signed and added to the repository.

+If any problems should occur, you should get enough information from the error messages to explain what's going wrong and how to fix it.

 ## Getting started